steelThread/redisfs/README.md

 	| |_) / _ \/ _` | / __| |_ / __|
 	|  _ <  __/ (_| | \__ \  _|\__ \
 	|_| \_\___|\__,_|_|___/_|  |___/

-Simple utility for pumping files in and out of Redis.

 ## About
 RedisFs is a dead simple utility for moving files in and out of Redis.